 “That does not mean that everything will be allowed, but we should have a better national holiday than last year,” François Legault said.

-With Montreal last week announcing a relaxation of rules for terrasses and food trucks, summer seems to hold some promise for restaurants in the city.
+With Montreal announcing a relaxation of rules for terrasses and food trucks last week, summer seems to hold some promise for restaurants in the city.
 Among the announced measures was a reduction in the cost of terrasse permits in certain boroughs (Ville-Marie, Plateau, Rosemont—La Petite-Patrie, Sud-Ouest, Outremont, Hochelaga-Maisonneuve, Ahuntsic-Cartierville, Lachine, Côte-des-Neiges, Notre-Dame-de-Grâce, and Verdun), and the doubling of authorized food truck locations across the island.